 This part of your list of assets should include not just what’s in any savings accounts, but also term deposits, shares and other traded or unlisted financial instruments you own outside the super system, as well as any investments in property.

-And since you’ve already dug around for lost super treasure, you should also make sure you haven’t also missed out any other money owing to you.
-MoneySmart explains the various searches you can make for unclaimed funds left in old bank accounts, lost share dividends, insurance payouts, unpaid wages and sales proceeds, and even unexpected bequests from deceased estates
+And since you’ve already dug around for lost super treasure, you should also make sure you haven’t also missed out on any other money owing to you.
+MoneySmart explains the various searches you can make for unclaimed funds left in old bank accounts, lost share dividends, insurance payouts, unpaid wages and sales proceeds and even unexpected bequests from deceased estates.

 Although you might not be able to clear some of these debts immediately or even in the near future, it’s a good time to think about how you might manage them, from considering whether you’ll take a lump sum from your super at retirement to pay off some debts to using a comparison site such as Finder or Canstar to check whether you can transfer your credit card balance to a card with a better rate.